Audio

 This is then followed by Angela’s guttural moaning.
 She says nothing.
 There’s no pleads of innocence, no explanations, just a heaving and animalistic breathing that send shivers down my spine still.

 Then, the most effective part of this sequence, that wide shot.
-While this of course features the gender reveal, it is Angela’s frozen gaze which I’m actually disturbed by here.
+While this of course features the gender reveal, it is Angela’s frozen gaze which I’m most disturbed by here.

-This shot was made possible by life casting actress Felissa Rose’s face in the making the same horrifying look.
-They then turned that cast into a mask which was worn by a male actor.
+This shot was made possible by life casting actress Felissa Rose’s face in the making of that same horrifying look.
+Then, they turned that cast into a mask which was worn by a male actor.
 For me, this is the most upsetting part of the whole reveal; Angela’s static expression, made doubly creepy (and doubly static) by this horrifying mask.

 It’s just stays there, frozen.
 And then the film freeze frames on Felissa Rose’s actual face and rolls the credits.